secondarykey/skewer/README.md

 ```
 -t Change the directory to monitor
--a Specifying arguments when stating a process.
+-a Specifying arguments when stating a process.(and TestMode)
 -d Monitoring lap time(default 5s)
 ```